Gunivers/Bookshelf/docs/quickstart.md

 ::::
 ::::{tab-item} 🔧 from Modrinth

 Bookshelf is available on [Modrinth](https://modrinth.com/datapack/bookshelf-library)!
-From Modrinth, you can only the whole datapacks (Bookshelf and/or Bookshelf Dev), that is a good option if you want to explore what Bookshelf can propose.
+From Modrinth, you can only download the whole datapacks (Bookshelf and/or Bookshelf Dev).
+This is a good option if you want to explore what Bookshelf can propose.

 You can also follow the project if you like it 😉.